 👩🏼🌾 Ingredients

-- Whole flax seeds are rich in omega-3 fatty acids, and fiber.
+- Whole flax seeds are rich in omega-3 fatty acids and fiber.
 They are one of the best plant-based sources of alpha-linolenic acid (ALA).
 The flax seeds are ground before soaking to make the batter for these Red Lentil Flaxseed Wraps.
 Ground flaxseeds are more heat stable than whole flax seeds, so less of the nutritionally valuable omega-3s are destroyed upon cooking.
 Flaxseeds are known for their heart-healthy properties, as well as their ability to help control blood sugar levels.

 - Red lentils come either split or whole.
 Split red lentils are a variety of lentils that have been hulled and split in half.
-They are small and lens shaped, with an orange or reddish-orange color.
+They are small and lens-shaped, with an orange or reddish-orange color.
 Whole red lentils are similar in shape, but with a reddish-brown or tan outer seed coat that remains intact.
 Whole red lentils have a longer cooking time and require a longer soaking time.
 For this recipe, use split red lentils, and the soak time is 4 hours.
-Red lentils are high in protein, fiber and iron.
+Red lentils are high in protein, fiber, and iron.
 They give these Red Lentil Flaxseed Wraps a very favorable nutrition profile.

-See recipe card for quantities.
+See the printable recipe card below for quantities.

 🌱 Substitutions